Wahlberg (JaWa custom) Strat

 I have added a clear pickguard, to tighten the distance between the top and the strings, while still keeping the rear-routed look.
-I will definitely also replace the output jack and jack plate – both are decidedly flimsy – and possibly also the pots.
+I will definitely also replace the output jack and jack plate – both are decidedly flimsy – and possibly also the tuners.
 The bass pictured isn’t mine – the headstock on mine is a little closer to the traditional Fender shape, but the rest of the bass looks just like the pic.
 Strings are EBS Titanium Nickel Classic Medium 5’s (45-128).

 A superjumbo (no, there’s nothing wrong with your screen – it really is that big) steel-string acoustic built by Frantisek Furch in the Czech Republic, and sold to me by Leffe at 4Sound/Estrad Musik in Stockholm.
 At the time, it was the second simplest/cheapest model in the range – with acoustics I tend to gravitate towards the simpler models, as they to my ears usually sounds best.
 They often have thinner finishes, for instance, which I prefer.
 I like to have the guitar vibrate as freely as possible, and even if it’s only in my head, a really thin finish (so thin it’s barely there) helps it vibrate more naturally.
 A bonus to this ideology is that you don’t have to pay as much for the guitars – but that’s not the main reason… honestly…